Not "just a blind girl:" Taylor Talbot's journey to Tokyo Paralympics 2020

 Taylor Talbot is a sister, daughter, multi-instrument musician and equestrian.
 She is also a near-blind track and field runner headed to the Tokyo 2020 Summer Paralympics.

-Her journey from her home in Ontario to the Paralympics wasn’t smooth.
+Her journey from her home in Ontario to Tokyo wasn’t smooth.
 After traveling to Minneapolis, Minn., on June 17 for qualifications, she found out five days later that she made Team USA.

 “I was the very last name announced.
 My mom called me saying, ‘You made it!
 You made it!’
-They sent out a press release, put it all over social media, it was everywhere,” Talbot said in an interview with her school’s public radio, BYU-Idaho Radio.
+They sent out a press release, put it all over social media – it was everywhere,” Talbot said in an interview.
 “I can’t tell you how it felt to have that dream come true.”

 “The next morning, I got up and ran two miles because there was no way I was going to stop training,” she said.